Skip to content

 Source: getthekidsoutside.com

-Play a game of "Thankful Ball"
+3. Play a game of "Thankful Ball"

-Enjoy peak leaf-peeping season
+4. Enjoy peak leaf-peeping season

 Explore fall colors with a drive, hike, or train ride through the changing forests.

 Want to turn up the fun?
 Suggestions from realsimple.com include having a photo shoot with your kids and pets during your leaf-peeping.
-Or, send the kids on a scavenger hunt to collect leaves of certain colors, acorns, pinecones, twigs, and more.
+Or, send the kids on a scavenger hunt to collect leaves of specific colors, acorns, pinecones, twigs, and more.

-Create Halloween or fall-themed slime
+5. Create Halloween or fall-themed slime

 Combine your kids’ love for the sticky putty with a themed craft that makes for an enticing indoor activity on cooler evenings.